sendvinh/kubenetes_note/README.md

 request -> api server -> validates request -> other processes -> pod

 **Scheduler**
-Schedule new Pode -> api server -> Scheduler -> where to put the pod?  -> kubelet will execute
+responsible for scheduling workloads onto the available nodes in the cluster Schedule new Pod -> api server -> Scheduler -> where to put the pod?  -> kubelet will execute
 Scheduler just decides on which Node new Pod should be scheduled

 **Controller manager**
+watch the state of the cluster and make changes to maintain the desired state

+**etcdr**
+it's cluster brain
+cluster changes get stored in the key value store in etcd
+-> that's why how scheduler know what resources are available; how it know cluster state change...